Auckland Transport (AT) is responsible for

 Current and future sealing work

 The sealing of Matakana Valley Road and the first section of Silver Hill Road have been completed.
-Takatu Road Stages 1 and 3 have been completed.
-The contractor is progressing well with Stage 2 and completion is expected in November 2017.
+Takatu Road Stages 1, 2 and 3 have been completed.
 The Monowai Road design is under review and resource consent will be lodged soon.
 We expect construction to begin in October this year.

 The Council LTP for the period 2018 to 2021 has yet to be finalised.
 Accordingly, the level of funding to be made available for sealing is currently unknown.
 However, it is probable that the following roads will be sealed during the period 2018 to 2021: